 A sales funnel is the path a shopper goes along that turns them from a prospect into a customer.
 Sales funnels, as they relate to shopping carts, are a bit different.

 The sales funnel features found in shopping carts provide methods of squeezing more revenue out of buying customers with upsells and additional offers.
 Here’s how ThriveCart and SamCart approach it.

 ThriveCart lets you add up to five upsells and five downsells to each of your checkout pages.
-You access the sales funnel feature by selecting the ‘Create funnel’ option against the relevant product.

 You can then order your upsells and downsells in any manner you see fit and create a path through your sales funnel to get the most value from your product sales.